MaksimNagaevEthicalAI/ALMA-Research/README.md

 This project explores a different approach:

-Using AI to identify deep psychological alignment, reveal hidden incompatibilities, and support better relationship decisions before emotional attachment forms.
+Using AI to support deeper relational understanding, psychological reflection, and compatibility awareness before emotional attachment forms.

 ---